JavaScript is required

 It’s a good idea to get a tax file number if you are working.
 If you do not, your employer has to take almost 50 per cent of your wages in tax.

-A tax file number is issued by the Australian Taxation Office (ATO) and is yours for life, even if you move states, change your name, live overseas for a while or get a new job.
+A tax file number is issued by the Australian Taxation Office (ATO).
+This number is yours for life, even if you move states, change your name, live overseas for a while or get a new job.

-If you earn over a certain amount from working or investments, you need to put in a tax return after the end of the financial year (30 June).
 The ATO website will tell you how much you can earn before you have to start paying tax.
-This is called the tax-free thresholdExternal Link .
+This is called the tax-free threshold.

 Work experience restrictions